Nmonchart

 paging: in (pgsin) and out (psout)

-TOPSUM - If your nmon file includes TOP process (nmon -t or nmon -T)
+TOPSUM - If your nmon file includes the TOP process (nmon -t or nmon -T)

 - Bubble diagram of top process by total CPU cycles, total I/O KB